neilpa/circulate/README.md

 ## Circulate

-Alternative wrapper library for controlling the the Anova2 via its Bluetooth API
+Alternative iOS wrapper library for controlling the the Anova 2 via Bluetooth

 **Protocol**